Updated December 2022

 What if the company and I can’t agree on a site location for the drilling of a well?

 If you are having difficulty agreeing on a site, directional drilling could be a solution.
 It involves drilling the well diagonally instead of vertically.
-Sometimes landowners prefer a well location outside of a target area or away from the best geological point.
+Sometimes landowners prefer a well located outside a target area or away from the best geological point.
 If this is the case, you can ask whether the well can be directionally drilled to the target from a surface location with less impact.

 What if my land-use plans change in the future?